dantuluri/blog/views/iarrc18/main.md

 ### Ending
 I did my matches pretty late.
 I didn't even think I should've done the 2nd circuit race at the time because I was sure I was far behind everyone else.
 Only now do I regret that decision.

 Everyone cleaned up their materials and was ready to get the decisions for the match.
 I recall Georgia Tech and Ohio University not showing up and I wasn't sure where they were.
-After talking to one of the coordinaters, Richard, he explained that Ohio University, after their great run, decided to leave the competition early.
-I am still surprised that such a great hardworking team decided to give up a possibly 3rd place finish, since their robot was working very well until the ciruit races.
+After talking to one of the coordinators, Richard, he explained that Ohio University, after their great run, decided to leave the competition early.
+I am still surprised that such a great hardworking team decided to give up a possible 3rd place finish since their robot was working very well until the circuit races.
 What was most jaw-dropping of all was the Georgia Tech team leaving early as well.
 They could have had a flight that was pretty early, or they gave up as well and decided to leave.
 I wasn't sure because I wasn't looking at the scoreboard, but I didn't realize they would leave only because they didn't place.

 The results were pretty obvious, with Poland getting 1st, VAUL getting 2nd, and a team from Thailand getting 3rd.